danvuk567/SP500-Stock-Analysis/Python-Equity-Performance-Analysis/readme.md

 ![SP500_Equity_Top_10_Cumulative_Returns_Line_Chart.jpg](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/images/SP500_Equity_Top_10_Cumulative_Returns_Line_Chart.jpg?raw=true)

-We see that the green line that represents **SMCI** has the highest cumulative return in the last day but has taken a massive drawdown as of February 2024.
+We see that the green line that represents **SMCI** has the highest cumulative return in the last day but has taken a massive drawdown as of March 2024.

 Now let's examine the Top 10 Annualized returns using similar ranking logic.